-Interestingly, Shinto-dominated Japan has emerged as a popular destination for Muslim travellers, with hotels and airports having started to offer halal food and prayer rooms, according to Crescentrating CEO Fazal Bahardeen.
+Interestingly, Shinto-dominated Japan has emerged as a popular destination for Muslim travelers, with hotels and airports have started to offer halal food and prayer rooms, according to Crescentrating CEO Fazal Bahardeen.

 And the sector is indeed moving quickly.
 Crescentrating says it will accredit more than 100 halal travel agencies over the next 12 months, with more to expect as long as they are rightfully accredited in their home country and/or by Iata (International Air Transport Association), send their staff to training workshops and offer Muslim-only travel packages.

-Crescentrating is also ranking the most Muslim-friendly holiday destinations among member countries of the Organisation of Islamic Co-operation (OIC) and outside.
-Among OIC countries, Malaysia in 2014 continued to hold on to its top position as the most halal friendly holiday destination, followed by the UAE, Turkey, Indonesia, Saudi Arabia, Morocco, Jordan, Qatar, Tunisia and Egypt.
+Crescentrating is also ranking the most Muslim-friendly holiday destination among member countries of the Organisation of Islamic Co-operation (OIC) and outside.
+Among OIC countries, Malaysia in 2014 continued to hold on to its top position as the most halal-friendly holiday destination, followed by the UAE, Turkey, Indonesia, Saudi Arabia, Morocco, Jordan, Qatar, Tunisia, and Egypt.

-Among the top-five non-OIC countries, Singapore leads the pack ahead of South Africa, Thailand, UK and Bosnia-Herzegowina.
-Japan has made a jump from 50th to 40th place in the overall list, the best improvement among the 60 destinations tracked, and it also released a special travel guide for Muslim travellers last year.
+Among the top-five non-OIC countries, Singapore leads the pack ahead of South Africa, Thailand, UK, and Bosnia-Herzegowina.
+Japan has made a jump from 50th to 40th place in the overall list, the best improvement among the 60 destinations tracked, and it also released a special travel guide for Muslim travelers last year.
 Thailand’s Suvarnabhumi International Airport was ranked the top Muslim-friendly airport in non-OIC countries.

-At the other end of the ranking, Tajikistan, Uzbekistan and Nigeria (OIC), and Belgium, Ireland and Mexico (non-OIC) where the countries with the least developed facilities for Muslim travellers.
+At the other end of the ranking, Tajikistan, Uzbekistan and Nigeria (OIC), and Belgium, Ireland, and Mexico (non-OIC) were the countries with the least developed facilities for Muslim travelers.

 Originally published on http://www.gulf-times.com